Flavius1996/Image-Captioning-in-Vietnamese/README.md

 Normally, the whole training process takes 3-4 days on a single Tesla K20 (5 GB).

 ## REFERENCE:
-O. Vinyals, A. Toshev, S. Bengio, and D. Erhan, **“Show and tell: A neural image caption generator”** in Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2015.
+O. Vinyals, A. Toshev, S. Bengio, and D. Erhan, **“Show and tell: A neural image caption generator”** in Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (2015).

+Vinyals, O., Toshev, A., Bengio, S., Erhan, D.: **"Show and tell: Lessons learned from the 2015 mscoco image captioning challenge"**.
+IEEE transactions on pattern analysis and machine intelligence (2017)